xlab-uiuc/acto/README.md

 [CloudLab For Artifact Evaluation](https://docs.cloudlab.us/repeatable-research.html#%28part._aec-members%29)

-If you do not have a CloudLab account, please apply for one following this [link](https://www.cloudlab.us/signup.php), and ask the NSDI AEC chair to add you to the NSDI AEC project.
+If you do not have a CloudLab account, please apply for one following this [link](https://www.cloudlab.us/signup.php).
 Please let us know if you have trouble accessing CloudLab, we can help set up the experiment and give you access.

 We recommend you to use the machine type, [c6420](https://www.cloudlab.us/instantiate.php?profile=dd5da1fd-6e3d-11f0-bc80-e4434b2381fc&refspec=refs/heads/main) (CloudLab profile), which we used in our own evaluation.
 Note that the machine may not be available all the time.
 You would need to submit a resource reservation to guarantee the availability of the resource.